-The Published NAV referred to above is prepared under a different basis to that used for the IFRS NAV (refer to page 4 for detail on IFRS NAV policy).
+The Published NAV referred to above is prepared under a different basis to that used for the IFRS NAV (refer to the Reconciliation of IFRS NAV to Published NAV section above for detail on IFRS NAV policy).
 IFRS NAVs are prepared on a semi-annual basis for the interim and annual financial statements only.
 Therefore, it is not possible to provide a like for like comparative as at 31 March 2020.